 Rick Muselaers (1986) studied Music Education, Choral Conducting and Orchestral Conducting at the Fontys Conservatoire in Tilburg with Louis Buskens (choral conducting) and Arjan Tien (orchestral conducting).
 He continued his studies with Martin Wright in the Netherlands and in the United States.
 He's currently studying voice with Jaap Smit.

-He prepared the 'Zuid Nederlands Concert Koor' for many programs commissioned by several orchestras and conductors in the Netherlands (e.g.: Carmina Burana (C. Orff), The Planets (G. Holst), Petite Messe Solennelle (G. Rossini), Die Fledermaus (J. Strauss), Alexander Nevsky Cantata (S. Prokofiev), Symphony no.2 "Auferstehung" (G. Mahler) and A Sea Symphony (R. Vaughan Williams)).
+He prepared the 'Zuid Nederlands Concert Koor' (symphony chorus) for many programs commissioned by several orchestras and conductors in the Netherlands (e.g.: Carmina Burana (C. Orff), The Planets (G. Holst), Petite Messe Solennelle (G. Rossini), Die Fledermaus (J. Strauss), Alexander Nevsky Cantata (S. Prokofiev), Symphony no.2 "Auferstehung" (G. Mahler) and A Sea Symphony (R. Vaughan Williams)).

 As guest conductor Rick has worked and is working with the 'Nederlandse Händelvereniging', 'Nederlands Concertkoor', 'Brabant Koor', 'Gauteng Opera Chorus Johannesburg', 'Johannesburg Philharmonic Orchestra', 'VU orkest', 'Nederlandse Reisopera', 'Consensus Vocalis' and 'Netherlands Radio Choir'.